martinring/thesis/src/5-Partitioning.md

 fitness function of the EA) remain independent from the actual platform and hardware.
 The target time-out $T_{max}$ was set to an `rlimit` count of $500\,000$ which is roughly equivalent to
-$0.5s$ of computation on the utilized compute server^[Note that there is no exact relation between Z3's `rlimit` count and real time since `rlimit` also considers memory operations.]
+$0.5s$ of computation on the utilised compute server^[Note that there is no exact relation between Z3's `rlimit` count and real time since `rlimit` also considers memory operations.].

 Using this set-up, the verification run time analysis determines the desired set $X$ out of which the variables to be set to fixed values